-Have you decided on Trek for your next road bike but not sure which one to get?
+Have you decided on Trek for your next road bike but are not sure which one to get?
 This article can help.
 There are 3 categories of road bikes that Trek makes: the Emonda, the Madone, and the Domane.
 The difference between these three bikes is in their geometry, tube profiles, and weight.
-You might be wondering why this matters so much – it’s because a bike will feel and perform very differently differently depending on those three things.
+You might be wondering why this matters so much – it’s because a bike will feel and perform very differently depending on those three things.
 So if you want to know which one is right for you then keep reading!

 The short answer

 – The Emonda is a lightweight race bike for cyclists who like to go fast and ride aggressively.
 The lightness of Emonda is perfect for climbing because lighter bikes require less effort to get your bike up hills.

 – The Madone is a bit heavier than the Emonda but has an aerodynamic design that makes this bike great for flat terrains.
 The IsoFlow below the Madone’s seatpost absorbs shocks while allowing air to flow better, which makes this bike more comfortable and aero than the Emonda.

 – The Domane’s geometry is more upright than Emonda and Madone, making it a great touring bike for long distances.
 The Domane can fit wider tires and has the IsoSpeed Decoupler on the seat post that allows small deflection which absorbs road vibration, making it perfect if you plan on doing a lot of off-road riding or going over rough terrain.

 Domane is also the only road bike in Trek’s range available at a sub $2000 price point, which makes it the best option for beginners.
 Although, the alloy Domane AL doesn’t have the same IsoSpeed technology.

 Okay, so maybe that was too quick.
 Let’s talk about each Trek road bike in more detail.